RP-1: Comparison with other fuels

 The low vapor pressure of kerosenes gives safety for ground crews.
 However, in flight the kerosene tank needs a separate pressurization system to replace fuel volume as it drains.
 Generally, this is a separate tank of liquid or high-pressure inert gas, such as nitrogen or helium.
-This creates extra cost and weight.
+This adds extra cost and weight.
 Cryogenic or volatile propellants generally do not need a separate pressurant; instead, some propellant is expanded (often with engine heat) into low-density gas and routed back to its tank.
 A few highly volatile propellant designs do not even need the gas loop; some of the liquid automatically vaporizes to fill its own container.
 Some rockets use gas from a gas generator to pressurize the fuel tank; usually, this is exhaust from a turbopump.
 Although this saves the weight of a separate gas system, the loop now has to handle a hot, reactive gas instead of a cool, inert one.

 Regardless of chemical constraints, RP-1 has supply constraints due to the very small size of the launch-vehicle industry versus other consumers of petroleum.
 While the material price of such a highly refined hydrocarbon is still less than many other rocket propellants, the number of RP-1 suppliers is limited.
 A few engines have attempted to use more standard, widely distributed petroleum products such as jet fuel or even diesel (for example, ABL Space Systems' E2 engine can run on either RP-1 or Jet-A).
 By using alternate or supplemental engine cooling methods, some engines can tolerate the non-optimal formulations.